apenella/go-ansible/README.md

 ### Packages

 This section describes the different packages and their resources available in the `go-ansible` library.
+You can find the complete reference of structs, methods and functions [here](https://pkg.go.dev/github.com/apenella/go-ansible).

 #### Adhoc